munster-dev/docs/docs/router.md

 slug: /router
 ---

-Router is a plugin that enables developers to build a single page application with multiple components that acts as different views of the app.
+Router is a plugin that enables developers to build a single page application with multiple components that acts as different pages of the app.
 View changes depending on the activated route.
 Activated routes depends on the url of the browser and the path registered in the route component.

 ## Installation

-We can install the router to our project using npm or yarn.
+We can install the router using npm or yarn.

-Here are the examples on how we can install the package to our project.
+Ex.

 ```bash
 npm install @munster-dev/router